 Great question.
 Prices for airfare often seem to defy all reason, and many readers have submitted questions similar to yours over the years.

-Melnick says that for a 100-person flight, an airline may reserve 40 seats for business travelers who book late and expect to pay high prices.
-It offers the remaining 60 seats at a cheaper price until business travelers begin to book, and once those cheap seats are gone, they're gone.
+A representative from JetBlue told me that for a 100-person flight, an airline may reserve 40 seats for business travelers who book late and expect to pay high prices.
+It offers the remaining 60 seats at a cheaper price until business travelers begin to book; once those cheap seats are gone, they're gone.

 "The price you see when you buy a flight is based on the demand an airline expects for a flight, and what that demand actually looks like," says JetBlue.